 This means that you should not despair if the time limit is up (although it is best to act timely), and contact personal injury lawyers for compensation.

 Personal injury claims are usually met with skepticism and friction from greedy insurance companies who couldn’t care less about your pains and miseries.

 You shouldn’t approach them on your own because they will try their best to get away with paying only a nominal sum for your troubles.
 However, most people are worried about hiring lawyers as they fear that they may not be able to afford their services.

-If you too are torn by indecision in this regard, then you have nothing to be worried about: at Kelly & Associates, our legal team of expert lawyers will fight for your case without any upfront fees!
+If you too are torn by indecision in this regard, then you have nothing to be worried about: at Michael Kelly, our legal team of expert lawyers will fight for your case without any upfront fees!

 And that’s not all, you’ll only have to pay if you win.

 The consultation is completely free, so, don’t delay calling us!